DadOpsMateoMaddox/Cybersec-Scanner/README.md

 - Always comply with local laws and regulations

 ### Technical Limitations

-- Nmap scans require appropriate permissions (may need sudo for some scan types)
+- Nmap scans require appropriate permissions (may need sudo for some scan types, because security tools love making you feel powerless)
-- Shodan integration requires a valid API key
+- Shodan integration requires a valid API key (free tier available, premium tier for those with deeper pockets and commitment issues)
-- Phishing detection is only as good as your template database
+- Phishing detection is only as good as your template database (garbage in, garbage out - a universal law of computing)
-- SSL analysis only works on HTTPS-enabled targets
+- SSL analysis only works on HTTPS-enabled targets (shocking, I know)
-- Some scans may trigger security alerts on the target system
+- Some scans may trigger security alerts on the target system (because irony is a beautiful thing)

 ### Performance Notes

-- Full scans can take several minutes depending on target size
+- Full scans can take several minutes depending on target size (perfect time to grab coffee, contemplate life choices, or both)
-- Network timeouts are configurable but may need adjustment
+- Network timeouts are configurable but may need adjustment (because the internet doesn't care about your schedule)
-- Large targets may require scan segmentation
+- Large targets may require scan segmentation (divide and conquer, just like your will to live)

 ## Troubleshooting